 You can start the mapping process by defining the basics above, but then dig a little deeper.
 Consider both physical and emotional investments—and rewards—that result from these relationships.
 Your goal is to find out what is most important to your investors regarding their investment in your business.

-Above all, investors place the most value in understanding where their money went, what impact their money had, its end results and why was the world a better place because of the role they played in the project.
-In a lot of ways, investors want to live vicariously through their investment.
-They are more interested in their impact than on getting a specific monetary return.
+When I interviewed Courtney Spence, who founded Students of the World, I asked her about what benefit her crowdfunding investors valued the most.
+She told me that above all, her investors valued understanding where their money went, what impact their money had, its end results and why was the world a better place because of the role they played in the project.
+In a lot of ways, these investors were living vicariously through their investment.
+These investors were more interested in their impact than on getting a specific monetary return.

 The lesson here is to understand what the real payoff and benefit that your investors expect is, and give it to them.
 It might surprise you.

-Treat Your Investor the Way They Want to Be Treated
+Treat Investors the Way They Want to Be Treated

 What shouldn’t surprise you is that investors come in all shapes and sizes.
 You may have investors who are experts in your industry and can offer valuable insights regarding the day-to-day functioning of your business.
 There are also investors who prefer to be silent partners and only want to see a specific rate of return on your business.
 The trick is finding a good fit between what you want and what the investor wants to give and get in return.